Leaking Outside the Box: Kinetic Turbulence with Cosmic-Ray Escape

 \prlsection{Introduction}Turbulence is believed to be a widespread mechanism for nonthermal particle acceleration in collisionless plasmas \cite{Fermi_1949,Fermi_1954,kulsrud1_1971,ramaty_1979,dermer_1996,Liu_2004,Brunetti_2007,Petrosian_2008,Sullivan_2009,petrosian_2012,Lynn_2014,Kimura_2016,Sciaccaluga_2022,Zhdankin_2022}.
 In recent years, kinetic plasma simulations have provided first-principles insight into the mechanisms of particle acceleration in turbulent astrophysical environments by uncovering the nature of particle dynamics over their entire acceleration history \cite{Zhdankin_2017_b,zhdankin2017,Zhdankin_2018,zhdankin_2019,Comisso_2019,Wong_2020,Zhdankin_2021,Vega_2022,Vega_2023,Comisso_2024,groselj_2024,Vega_2024}.
 It was shown that particles can be rapidly injected from the thermal pool into the suprathermal population by nonideal electric fields near reconnecting current sheets \cite{Comisso_2018_b,Comisso_2019,Sironi_2022,Comisso_2024}.
 The injection is followed by stochastic energization via interactions with turbulent structures \cite{Bresci_2022,Pezzi_2022,Kempski_2023,Lemoine_2023,Xu_2023,Vega_2024}.
 This can be seen as a generalization of the second-order Fermi process \cite{Fermi_1949, Fermi_1954,Lemoine_2019,lemoine_2025}, which involves diffusion in energy space.

-However, most kinetic simulations to date face a significant shortcoming: they lack a genuine steady state, due to the fact that the simulation domains employed are of finite size and closed, which leads to a progressive accumulation of energy over time and to the pile-up of particles at the highest energies \cite{Lemoine2020}.
+However, most kinetic simulations to date face a significant shortcoming: they lack a genuine steady state, due to the fact that the simulation domains employed are of finite size and closed, which leads to a progressive accumulation of energy over time and to the pile-up of particles at the highest energies \cite{Zhdankin_2018,Lemoine2020,Wong2025}.
 This presents challenges for connecting simulations and realistic astrophysical objects, which may convert a significant fraction of their available power into escaping cosmic rays.
 Moreover, it is known that power-law distributions emerge most naturally from a competition between particle acceleration and escape.
+In closed domains, the local trapping of particles provides an effective ``escape'' mechanism \cite{Lemoine2020}, enabling the development of power-law distributions.
+However, without an energy sink to balance the turbulent forcing, such power-law distributions are only transient states, followed by progressive energy pile-up.
 Therefore, steady-state simulations, if achievable, could offer a convenient and sorely needed testbed for theoretical models.

 In this Letter, we develop an efficient method for achieving steady state in kinetic plasma-turbulence simulations in open domains, and we characterize the emerging steady-state statistics of particle acceleration and escape.
 As an example, we study large-amplitude 3D Alfv\' enic turbulence in electron--positron plasmas.
 The steady state is characterized by a near-equilibration of plasma kinetic and magnetic pressures.
 As a result, bulk turbulent motions remain subrelativistic, which limits the rate of stochastic particle acceleration.
 The particle distributions exhibit nonthermal power laws extending up to the system size (Hillas) limit, where the rate of diffusive particle escape reaches the theoretical maximum (set by the light-crossing time).
 We also show that strongly magnetized sources may convert a large fraction of the available power into escaping cosmic rays.
 In our simulations, the nonthermal energy fraction of escaping particles grows with the cold plasma magnetization $\sigma_0$ (defined below) and saturates near 70\% at $\sigma_0\gtrsim 100$.